AbdinoorM1/Exam-Scheduler/README.md

 # Exam Scheduler

 **Exam Scheduler** is an interactive Python program that lets users generate exam schedules based on provided CSV files for exam times and room availability.
-It uses recursive backtracking to ensure that exams are scheduled without overlapping in rooms and prints a readable schedule for each room.
-The program also includes a tester function to quickly evaluate multiple exam and room files.
+It uses recursive backtracking to ensure that exams are scheduled in rooms and prints a readable schedule for each room.
+The program also includes a tester function to quickly evaluate all exam and room files.

 **Requires: Python 3**